|

 Generally speaking, your hair can quickly grow back after getting burned as long as the hair follicles and scalp are healthy.

-So, if the ends of your strands are burned from color, bleach, heat, or other chemical treatments, it’s more than likely it will grow back.
-However, the real concern happens if the hair follicles are burned and damaged.
+So, if the ends of your strands are burned from color, bleach, heat, or other chemical treatments, it’s more than likely that they will grow back.

-According to eMediHealth, “Any kind of damage to the hair follicles can interfere with growth of hair, often leading to hair loss, thin hair, and changes in hair texture and color.”
+According to eMediHealth, “Any kind of damage to the hair follicles can interfere with the growth of hair, often leading to hair loss, thin hair, and changes in hair texture and color.”

 If the burns aren’t deep enough to affect the follicles or a particular health problem has been caught early on, you may be able to grow out the hair with the help of a medical professional.